Giant neutrino telescope to open window to ultra-high-energy universe.

 The final, target stage, GRAND200k will consist of 200,000 antennas.
-These antennas will be set-up in several ( approximately 20) different “hotspots”, that is, favorable, radio-quiet locations in the world.
+These antennas will be set up in several ( approximately 20) different “hotspots”, that is, favorable, radio-quiet locations in the world.
 At this stage, GRAND will reach its full physics potential, notably, the best sensitivity to ultra-high-energy neutrinos.
 GRAND200k is planned for the 2030s.
-The rich science case and challenging R&D required to create GRAND is attracting scientists from different countries to work together.
+The rich science case and challenging R&D required to create GRAND are attracting scientists from different countries to work together.
 Steps to formalize the GRAND organizational structure through Memoranda of Understanding between different institutes are being prepared.
 In addition, the QingHai government is providing the necessary infrastructure and it ensures that the GRAND10K site will be free of man-made background sources.
-In addition to bringing great science, GRAND may also become a successful example of a truly world-wide scientific collaboration under Chinese leadership.
+In addition to bringing great science, GRAND may also become a successful example of a truly worldwide scientific collaboration under Chinese leadership.

 Notes: 1 eV (electronvolt) is 1.6×*10^19J.